gr33pp/BattleX/Writeups/BattleX_CTF_machine2.md

 ### Exploiting

 I proceeded to host a http server to get a result from my blind command injection.
-That way, it will be possible for me to get an insight of what's going on.
+That way, it will be easy for me to exploit the server.

 With some Python scripting and tweaking, I got an insight of the directory structure, current user and id